Overview

 Scenario

 To meet business development requirements, enterprise A needs to implement communication between its on-premises data center and its VPC.
-In this case, enterprise A can use the VPN service to create connections between the on-premises data center and the VPC, as shown in Figure 1.
+In this case, enterprise A can use the VPN service to create connections between the on-premises data center and the VPC.

 - The customer gateway device must support standard IKE and IPsec protocols.